On the Capacity Region of Broadcast Packet Erasure Relay Networks With Feedback: Outer Bound For Multiple Input PECs with Feedback

 where

 \end{theorem}

 Theorem \ref{thm:mpecouter} gives a natural outer bound of the capacity region, and the proof idea is the same as the proof of Proposition 1 in \cite{CCWangIT2012} by introducing auxiliary pipes connecting destinations to create physically degraded subchannels.
-The proof of Theorem \ref{thm:mpecouter} is given in Appendix \ref{app:1}.